-- (a) If the Network Service Provider or any User whose equipment is connected directly to the transmission system under a connection agreement (in this clause 4.1.2 the "requesting party") believes that equipment owned or operated by, or on behalf of, the other party to the connection agreement (in this clause 4.1.2 the "equipment owner") may not comply with the Access Code, these Rules or the connection agreement, the requesting party may require testing by the equipment owner of the relevant equipment by giving notice in writing to the equipment owner accordingly. - (b) If a notice is given under clause 4.1.2(a), the relevant test must be conducted at a reasonable time mutually agreed by the requesting party and the equipment owner and, where the test may have an impact on the security of the power system, System Management or the Network Service Provider as the case requires.
+- (a) If the Network Service Provider or any User whose equipment is connected directly to the transmission system under an access contract (in this clause 4.1.2 the "requesting party") believes that equipment owned or operated by, or on behalf of, the other party to the access contract (in this clause 4.1.2 the "equipment owner") may not comply with the Access Code, these Rules or the access contract, the requesting party may require testing by the equipment owner of the relevant equipment by giving notice in writing to the equipment owner accordingly. - (b) If a notice is given under clause 4.1.2(a), the relevant test must be conducted at a reasonable time mutually agreed by the requesting party and the equipment owner and, where the test may have an impact on the security of the power system, System Management.
 Such agreement must not be unreasonably withheld or delayed. - (c) An equipment owner who receives a notice under clause 4.1.2(a) must co-operate in relation to conducting the tests requested by that notice. - (d) Tests conducted in respect of a connection point under this clause 4.1.2 must be conducted using test procedures agreed between the Network Service Provider, the relevant Users and, where appropriate, System Management, which agreement must not be unreasonably withheld or delayed.